RezaRahemtola/Haks2023/README.md

 - [Octez-client](https://tezos.gitlab.io/introduction/howtoget.html#installing-the-tezos-client)
 - [Ligo](https://ligolang.org/docs/intro/installation/)

-> :bulb: To test the project, we recommend using the Tezos ghostnet.
+> 💡 To test the project, we recommend using the [Tezos ghostnet](https://ghostnet.tzkt.io/).
 You can find more information about it [here](https://tezos.gitlab.io/introduction/test_networks.html)

 ## Quickstart